sarusso/WebAppExample/README.md

     reyns clean/all
     reyns run/all

-Daemon (moniotrs for git changes every minute and applies the update clyce)
+Daemon (monitors for git changes every minute and applies the update cycle)

     reyns/daemon